Phone: 212 520 1686

 Ticketed event for $75 per attendee.

-Enjoy an evening with special guest entertainment and chance to strengthen you network with conference attendees.
+Enjoy an evening with special guest entertainment by Jessy Yates, actor, performance artist, and comedian with Cerebral Palsy and chance to strengthen you network with conference attendees.
 Limited number of tickets available.

 Trainee Scholarships are now available!